-Liverpool beating Arsenal to signing of Nuri Sahin
+Liverpool set to beat Arsenal to Nuri Sahin loan signing

 As the transfer window winds down, one name that has been consistently rumoured with a move to the Premier League is Nuri Sahin.
 The talented Turkey international looked to have had a season-long loan move to Arsenal wrapped up, as Arsene Wenger searched for central midfield options after the sale of Alex Song.
 However, with financial disagreements tarnishing a switch to the Emirates Stadium, Liverpool appear to have stolen a march on the Gunners.